 On the opposite end of the spectrum, the Core i3 chips are built for basic tasks such as web browsing and word processing, and are ideal for someone who doesn’t require much power from their laptop.

 For most people, the Core i5 or Core i7 series will fit just right.
-However, that’s not all you’ll need to consider – each Intel chip comes in a generation, and the most current is the 10th iteration.
-Even the 10th-gen i5 CPUs are decently powerful processors that you can confidently buy a machine powered by it, you’ll be able to find 10th- and 11th-generation CPUs also available, with the latter being the far superior option.
+However, that’s not all you’ll need to consider – each Intel chip comes in a generation, and the most current is the 12th iteration.
+The 12th-gen i5 CPUs are pretty powerful and you can confidently buy a machine powered by it, you’ll be able to find 10th- and 11th-generation CPUs also available, with the latter being the far superior option.
 That said, if you don’t need that kind grunt, you can save money by opting for a 10th generation processor.